nrfconnect/sdk-nrf/doc/nrf/libraries/others/app_event_manager.rst

 1. Include the header file for the new event type in your source file.
 #.
 Define the event type with the :c:macro:`APP_EVENT_TYPE_DEFINE` macro.
    Pass the name of the event type as declared in the header along with additional parameters.
-   For example, you can provide a function that fills a buffer with a string version of the event data (used for logging).
+   For example, you can provide a function that logs a string version of the event data by using the :c:macro:APP_EVENT_MANAGER_LOG macro.
    The :c:macro:`APP_EVENT_TYPE_DEFINE` macro adds flags as a last parameter.
    These flags are constant and can only be set using :c:macro:`APP_EVENT_FLAGS_CREATE` on :c:macro:`APP_EVENT_TYPE_DEFINE` macro.
-   To not set any flag, use :c:macro:`APP_EVENT_FLAGS_CREATE` without any argument as shown in the below example.
+   To not set any flag, use the :c:macro:`APP_EVENT_FLAGS_CREATE` macro without any argument.
+   To enable logging from the application start, use the :c:enum:`APP_EVENT_TYPE_FLAGS_INIT_LOG_ENABLE` enum as shown in the following example.
    To get value of specific flag, use :c:func:`app_event_get_type_flag` function.

 The following code example shows a source file for the event type ``sample_event``: